HDQRS. DEPARTMENT OF ALA., MISS., AND EAST LA.,

 His Excellency JEFFERSON DAVIS,

-I am,with much respect, Your Excellency's most obedient servant,
+I am, very respectfully, Your Excellency's obedient servant,

 J. HENRY BEHAN,

 AUGUST 15, 1864.